agiledev-students-spring-2023/project-proposal-team-study-buddy/README.md

 From an end-user's perspective, Study Buddy application will allow students to:

--Create a profile that includes their name, academic level, courses they are taking, and exam schedule.
+- Create a profile that includes their name, academic level, courses they are taking, and exam schedule.

--Search for study partners by matching them with potential study partners who are taking the same courses and have a similar exam schedule.
+- Search for study partners by matching them with potential study partners who are taking the same courses and have a similar exam schedule.

--Connect with study partners through the platform and start a conversation.
+- Connect with study partners through the platform and start a conversation.

--Form study groups to organize and schedule study sessions with their partners, either in-person or online.
+- Form study groups to organize and schedule study sessions with their partners, either in-person or online.

--Collaborate and share resources such as study materials and practice exam
+- Collaborate and share resources such as study materials and practice exam

 ### Scope